sudarshansudarshan/joc/Faq.md

 **4. Who will be conducting the sessions?**

-The sessions will be conducted by esteemed professors and talented students from IIT Ropar.
+The sessions will be conducted by esteemed professors and elite members of Coder's High Association.

 **5. What topics will be covered in the workshop?**